dotlovesyou/dot/GOVERNANCE.md

 # Governance

-Welcome to the **Pippin Framework** Governance Document!
+Welcome to the **Dot Framework** Governance Document!
 This document outlines how decisions are made and the roles within the project.
 Our governance model emphasizes community participation, ensuring that contributors have a significant role in shaping the project's future.
 The project owner serves as a mediator for major changes or conflicts to maintain the project's integrity and vision.

 ## 🚀 Governance Structure